vanderbilt-redcap/port_project_to_remote_redcap/README.md

 ## Potential Limitations

 While migration of file upload fields are supported, signature fields **will not be migrated**.
 This is _explicitly_ forbidden by the REDCap API.
 The signatures themselves will be stored in the reserved File Repository folder.

+Images embedded in field descriptions (e.g. via rich text editor) will not render in the target project.
+This is a known bug in REDCap core.
+This module may temporarily implement a fix to this.

 Survey responses will ported as if they were regular entries on a data entry form, they will _not_ be marked as surveys on the ported project.
 Furthermore, survey links will _not_ magically redirect to your new project's location, you will likely want to perform redirects from your old server.